 Being in control of those money fears is really AWESOME and so are you!

-One particular Thanksgiving after my divorce I was invited to a friend’s family Thanksgiving dinner.
-I cornered my friend’s brother as he was trying to leave the dining room to play football with the family after dinner and just chewed his ear off!
+One particular Thanksgiving after my divorce, I cornered my friend’s brother as he was trying to leave the dining room to play football with the family after dinner.
+I chewed his ear off!
 I was still in the spinning phase and could not shut up about the pain and frustration of my divorce.
 The poor guy…. cute, single, he never said hi to me again after that.
 And I learned a valuable lesson…

 You get to decide who’s safe to invite in.
-You get to select your community or your tribe.
-You get to surround yourself with people who will lift you up or who will commiserate with you about how bad all men are.
+It’s empowering to select your community or your tribe.
+It’s best to surround yourself with people who will lift you up instead of those who will commiserate with you about how bad all men are.
 How bad your ex-husband is.
 How bad your kids’ father is.
 Or not.
+(I recommend not doing that.)